Skip to main content

 Invariants

-- 1:1 backing — on mint, the number of Option tokens equals Collateral tokens equals deposited collateral.
+• 1:1 backing — on mint, the number of Option tokens equals Receipt tokens equals deposited collateral.
 No inflation.

-- Available collateral equals option supply — while the option is active.
-Exercise swaps collateral out in return for consideration in; pair-redeem burns matched pairs 1:1.
+• Available collateral equals option supply — while the option is active.
+Exercise swaps collateral out in return for consideration in; pair-burn burns matched pairs 1:1.

 No protocol fees

-Mint, exercise, pair-redeem, and post-expiry claim are 1:1 — what you put in is what comes out.
+Mint, exercise, pair-burn, and redeem are 1:1 — what you put in is what comes out.
 Revenue is earned at the trading layer (market-maker spread, vault yield).

 Mint & Collateralize

 To open an option position, you deposit collateral through the Option contract.
-The protocol mints an equal amount of Option + Collateral tokens to your address and holds the collateral in escrow until the option is exercised, pair-redeemed, or settled at expiry.
+The protocol mints an equal amount of Option + Receipt tokens to your address and holds the collateral in escrow until the option is exercised, pair-burned, or redeemed after the window.

 Approvals